UstDoesTech/git-labs/GitSolo.md

 * Using the UI in either Visual Studio
 * Programmatically through the CLI in VS Code

 Which path you go down is up to you, but try to be consitent with the approach you adopt.
-The repo we'll be using for this is: `https://AdatisArtefactRepository@dev.azure.com/AdatisArtefactRepository/Research%20And%20Development/_git/Git-Labs.20190218`
+The repo we'll be using for this is: `insert repo link`
 **NOTE: The repo mentioned is forked from Git-Labs.
 Please update it with a more up-to-date fork with each training**

 #### Cloning a repo in the UI